Ralph E. Powe Junior Faculty Enhancement Awards

 - Life Sciences

 - Policy, Management, or Education

-- How can emerging medical technology innovations in areas like digital health, artificial intelligence, and big data analytics drive to create more equitable health outcomes?
-What potential pitfalls exist in these technologies to exacerbate inequities?
+- How can emerging technology innovations in areas like artificial intelligence, robotics, and IoT be used to create supply chain improvements?

 This award can include funds for faculty summer salary, graduate student salary, travel, equipment, or other assistance relevant to the faculty member’s research.
 ORAU does not allow overhead charges or indirect costs on the ORAU grant award or the university match.